Rational Solutions of Parametric First-Order Algebraic Differential Equations: Parametric rational curves

-A \textit{(rational) parametrization} of $\Cu(F)$ is a pair $\Pa(t) = (P_1(t),P_2(t)) \in \overline{\LL}(t)^2$ such that $F(\Pa(t))=0$ holds and not both components are in $\overline{\LL}$.
+A \textit{(rational) parametrization} of $\Cu(F)$ is a pair $\Pa(t) \in \overline{\LL}(t)^2 \setminus \overline{\LL}^2$ such that $F(\Pa(t))=0$ holds.
 A rational parametrization of $\Cu(F)$ exists if and only if the genus of the curve is equal to zero~\cite[Theorem 4.63]{SWP08}.
 If $\Pa$ is birational, then $\Pa$ is called a \textit{proper} or \textit{birational} parametrization.
 If $\Cu(F)$ admits a parametrization, we say that $\Cu(F)$ is a rational curve.

 Let us note that for the differential part of the problem it would not be necessary to require that $F$ is irreducible.
 But only in this case $\Cu(F)$ can admit a rational parametrization~\cite[Theorem 4.4]{SWP08}.